 Exclude content types

 To choose which custom post types and taxonomies should be ignored by the plugin, go to "Tools -> Permalink Manager" and click on the "Settings" tab.
-In the bottom section, you will find the "Exclude content types" field.
+In the "Exclusion settings" section, you will find the "Exclude content types" field.
 Select all the content types whose permalinks you do not want to be changed by Permalink Manager.

 "Exclude content types" strict mode